vasishth/SchoknechtVasishthInterference/README.md

 German sentences were presented word-by-word in a self-paced manner for the self-paced reading experiment and in an auto-paced manner for the EEG experiment.
 The critical word was always the verb preceded by two adverbs.

 ## Code & Data
 The folder code_data contains all files (data and code) to reproduce the analyses presented in the paper, separately for the plausibility norming, the SPR and the EEG experiments.
+Unfortunately, it was not possible to upload model fits due to capacity limitations; the models need to be run to reproduce the analyses.
 Additionally, it contains all files for the computational modeling presented in the paper.

 ### Plausibility Norming
 This folder contains the data of both rating studies reported in the paper.